A Beautiful Little Fool

 “I hope she’ll be a fool—that’s the best thing a girl can be in this world, a beautiful little fool.”

-from the Great Gatsby, by F. Scott Fitzgerald
+from The Great Gatsby, by F. Scott Fitzgerald

-The idea of being a beautiful little fool means that I wouldn’t have to think of serious matters.* My biggest concern might be what color dress I might like to wear today.
+The idea of being a beautiful little fool means that I wouldn’t have to think of serious matters. * My biggest concern might be what color dress I might like to wear today.
 My thoughts would be full of makeup, clothes, jewelry, arts, dancing, and the poetic beauties of the world.
 I would only be concerned with things that are within my control.
-I picture this girl as being happy and content, living in an idyllic life in the countryside.
+I picture this girl as happy and content, living an idyllic life in the countryside.
 The beautiful little fool spends her days singing, dancing, and truly living her life.

 I think of how simple and relaxing her life must be.